bluecurio/mediawiki-skin-ae/README.md

 mediawiki-skin-ae
 =================

-Responsive skin for MediaWiki (work in progress)
+An attempt to create a responsive skin for [MediaWiki](http://www.mediawiki.org).